roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Introduction/cGPU Professional Edition/Use node pools to control cGPU.md

 -   Node pools are created with names and labels that are set as required to implement GPU sharing and memory isolation.

     You can customize the names of the node pools.
 In this example, the node pools are named cgpu and cgpu-no-isolation.
-For more information, see [t1998127.md\#]().
+For more information, see [Description of labels for GPU-accelerated nodes](/intl.en-US/User Guide for Kubernetes Clusters/Introduction/Description of labels for GPU-accelerated nodes.md).

     |Node pool name|GPU sharing|Memory isolation|Node Label|
     |--------------|-----------|----------------|----------|